 He even gets to become the Mayor of New York, despite how often he's printed complete garbage about Spider-Man that he's later had to retract when it turned out that, yes, it really was Mysterio or Chameleon, and despite the fact he's known to have sponsored the creation of Scorpion, the Human Fly and the Spider-Slayers.

 In various continuities, this is Lex Luthor's attitude towards Superman.

-A Legion of Super-Heroes story involved a young boy (around 10yo) whose father was extremely wealthy.
+Legion of Super Heroes: A story involved a young boy (around 10 years old) whose father was extremely wealthy.
 The boy placed himself recklessly in danger, expecting the Legion to save him because (in the boy's view) they expected to be paid.
 He eventually learns his lesson after being scared half to death by a truly murderous maniac who hated the boy's father and would have killed the boy as revenge if the Legion hadn't prevented it.